Birth of a Cynic: Album artwork

 Album artwork was photographed by Scott Council, who went on to a successful career in entertainment photography.
-The images were photographed in Ventura, CA and Ojai, CA. Marty Johnston was the graphic designer.
+The images were photographed in Ventura, California and Ojai, California.
+Marty Johnston was the graphic designer.

 The booklet from original release was printed as a blue and black duotone on white paper with hidden elements in a high gloss varnish, while the reissue was printed in full color and had slightly different artwork.